Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Advantages:

-• Durable and resilient, springs back into shape
+• Durable and resilient; returns to shape

 • Naturally fire-resistant and water-repellent